Kestron06/SecretHydra/README.md

   - Removes [Skyjo](https://skyjo.de) links
   - Removes [Mach & Play](https://mach-and-play.vercel.app) links
 - Makes some minor grammatical fixes, primarily capitalization in places where all lowercase is used, and some rewording to be more clear or concise in a few minor places.
-- Makes the Allow History checkbox ticked by default (There is really no good reason to disable this, as players can just write down how the game transpired.)
+- Makes the Allow History checkbox ticked by default (There is really no good reason to disable this, as players can just write down how the game transpired).
 - Adds a home menu link to the About page

 ## Current Planned Future Changes